thepeacockproject/peacockprojectorg/docs/guides/linux-setup.md

 Peacock is primarily built to work on Windows, but fear not, using it on Linux is possible!

+## Update November 2022

+Update as of November 2022:

+-   Go to [this Github repo](https://github.com/thepeacockproject/linux-steam-setup) for updated instructions on how to get Peacock running on Linux with Steam.
+-   **Original Instructions below may also work.**

 ## Server

 To get the server working on Linux, you will need to first prepare Node.js.